 Where to Get Testing and Treatment

-It is best to see your primary care doctor for health issues whenever possible.
-If you do not have a primary care doctor, contact the member services number on your health insurance card for assistance.
+It is best to see your primary care provider for health issues whenever possible.
+If you do not have a primary care provider, contact the member services number on your health insurance card for assistance.

 You can also find testing and treatment through these resources.